Grizzelbee/ioBroker.resol/README.md

 * Reading or setting the VBus device configuration parameters is not supported.
 The tools provided by Resol should be used for this, e.g. via VBus.net or the parameterization tool RPT.
 * Reading DL3 channel 0 (sensors directly connected to the DL3 device) is not supported due to limitations of the DL3 interface.

-## sentry.io

-This adapter uses sentry.io to collect details on crashes and report it automated to the author.
-The [ioBroker.sentry plugin](https://github.com/ioBroker/plugin-sentry) is used for it.
-Please refer to the [plugin homepage](https://github.com/ioBroker/plugin-sentry) for detailed information on what the plugin does, which information is collected and how to disable it, if you don't like to support the author with you're information on crashes.

 ## Configuration hints

 * The default setting for the connection type is VBus/LAN, but it must be explicitly selected even for VBus/LAN, otherwise no connection will be established.